JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

     julia> complex(a,b)
     1 + 2im

-This construction avoids the multiplication and addition operations, and also sidesteps unexpected results that can arise with the former for certain values of ``b``.
+This construction avoids the multiplication and addition operations.

 ``Inf`` and ``NaN`` propagate through complex numbers in the real and imaginary parts of a complex number as described in the